apache/nuttx/Documentation/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.rst

 EEPROM MEMORY
 --------------

-EEPROM memory used is the 24LC256 with 256Kb.
+EEPROM memory used is the 24LC256 with 256Kb with the control bytes value 0x54.

 TOUCHSCREEN SENSOR
 ------------------